 Symptoms of gonorrhoea in women may include:

-- an unusual discharge from the vagina
+- unusual vaginal discharge

 - pain while urinating